Your top real-life sex questions, answered

 Experts tackle five of the biggest questions you'd like to ask—but often don't.

 Having sex is one thing.
 Talking about it is another, especially if something is interfering with your ability to enjoy sex.
-In many cultures, women and girls are not encouraged to explore their sexuality, and sexual pleasure and problems with sex can even be taboo subjects.
+In many cultures, people are not encouraged to explore their sexuality, and sexual pleasure and problems with sex can even be taboo subjects.

 I can’t seem to have an orgasm.
 Is something wrong with me?

 Many people have trouble climaxing.
-Most often it is caused by an overactive mind and not something medical.
+Frequently, it is caused by an overactive mind and not a medical issue.
 You may be fully enjoying the moment when all of a sudden you remember you forgot to respond to an urgent email.

 How to get your mind off day-to-day worries and onto the task at hand?
 It may help to spice things up a bit.
 Consider trying something new, like a sex toy or vibrator, to help you get and stay aroused.

-Also worth noting: Some medications, such as antidepressants, can make it difficult for people to climax, says Jessica Shepherd, MD, an OBGYN at University of Illinois College of Medicine at Chicago.
-In addition, anxiety, body image concerns, hormonal changes, and other factors may play a role.
-If you continue to have problems, talk to your HCP to rule out a medical reason or to get a referral to a licensed sex therapist.
+Also worth noting: Some medications, such as antidepressants, can make it difficult for people to climax, says Jessica Shepherd, MD, MBA, FACOG, an OBGYN in Dallas.
+Anxiety, body image concerns, hormonal changes, and other factors may play a role, as well.
+If you continue to have problems, talk to an HCP to rule out a medical reason or to get a referral to a licensed sex therapist.

 Am I taking too long to orgasm?